-I’m interviewing Phyllis Gobbell who, like me, writes a little bit of everything, books, short stories, creative nonfiction, and poetry.
+Like me, Phyllis Gobbell writes a little of everything – books, short stories, creative nonfiction, and poetry.
 She has received awards in both fiction and nonfiction, including

 Individual Artist Literary Award.
-She is an associate professor of English at Tennessee , where she teaches writing
+An associate professor of English at ,

 Question: What is the title and genre of your novel?
 Why did you select them?